GetDKAN/dkan/docs/components/workflow/workflow.rst

 Automatic User Role Assignment
 ++++++++++++++++++++++++++++++

-Users with only workflow roles won't be able to do much in Dkan and need to be associated to its equivalent core role.
+Users with only workflow roles won't be able to do much in DKAN and need to be associated to its equivalent core role.
 The Roles form on the User edit page supports adding the suited core role when only a Workflow role is checked.